 I’ve also been mad many times in almost 10 years of living with the diabetes dragon.
 When I’ve been up most of the night babysitting low blood sugar.
 When our son’s BG remains high despite repeated correction doses of insulin.
 (Rage bolus, anyone?)
 When I had a hungry, crying toddler and I couldn’t feed him until I counted the carbs and calculated the insulin dose, and I thought of all the other moms I knew who didn’t have to do that.
 When I see our son feeling the pain of a diabetes task, and I think “It’s not fair!”
 These are some of the times that I get mad.
 Really mad.

-Anger is actually a healthy emotion, a reasonable response to a rotten situation.
-This is especially true if anger is expressed in positive ways; but if you keep it bottled up, the pressure builds.
+Anger is actually a reasonable response to an unfair situation, a healthy emotion if it's expressed in positive ways.
+But if you keep it bottled up, the pressure builds.
 Like Mentos in a Coke bottle.